Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Results

 When applying uniaxial strain, the parameter range where we find a SDW is increased.
 This can be understood from the increase of the DOS at the Fermi level, which leads to a larger $\chi^{0}_{\text{PH}}$ and thereby a smaller interaction is required to fulfill the Stoner criterion.
 Beyond this effect, straining does not affect the structures of the phases and the $q_2$-phase is still observable in the same parameter region, as the changes of the FS due to strain have counteracting effects: while in the $y$-direction the FS touches the vHs, it drifts further away from it in the $x$-direction.

 Note that as we increase the strain beyond the Lifschitz transition, we do not find the SDW that is observed in experiments~\cite{grinenko_split_2021, li2022elastocaloric}.
 The emergence of this phase has been understood as the removal of all curvature of the $\gamma$ sheet between the upper/lower vHs and the $X/X'$ points, which leads to strong nesting along this direction~\cite{PhysRevB.102.054506}.
-We do not observe this phase at any investigated strain value, possibly indicating that quasi-particle renormalization enhances the tendency towards such an instability.
-Further studies are required to identify the crucial ingredients for the high-strain magnetic phase.
+We do not observe this phase at any investigated strain value.
+As was pointed out in Ref~\cite{PhysRevLett.130.026702}, strain suppresses quantum fluctuations preventing the ordered magnetic state, such that at high strain the phase transition emerges.
+Therefore, observing this transition in a diagrammatically unbiased approach is currently out of reach numerically, as it would require a full inclusion of the frequency dependence as well as multi-loop contributions~\cite{Hille_2020}.
+We hope to overcome this shortcoming in the future.